eugene-infosec/ai-security-gateway/docs/architecture.md

   end

   Audit --> Logs[("CloudWatch / Stdout")]

 ```

 ## Data Layer (Simulated)

-**Status:** In-Memory (Non-Persistent)
+* **Status:** In-Memory (Non-Persistent).
-**Why:** To maintain a zero-cost, portable demo environment, this reference implementation uses a thread-local in-memory store
+* **Why:** To maintain a zero-cost, portable, and reproducible demo environment, this reference implementation uses a thread-local in-memory store.
-**Production Path:** In a real deployment, the InMemoryStore class is swapped for a DynamoDBStore (infrastructure code provided in previous versions but disabled for this demo release).
+* **Production Path:** In a real deployment, the `InMemoryStore` class is swapped for a persistent vector or document store (e.g., DynamoDB, Pinecone, pgvector).
+The `list_scoped` interface allows the security logic to remain identical regardless of the backing storage.

 ---